Collective Responsibility

 Cataline Elementary

-Cataline teachers, EAs, admin, and speech and language team meet together to respond to and practice with AAC devices which support students with communication needs.
+Cataline teachers, EAs, admin, and speech and language team meet together to respond to and practice with augmentative and alternative communication (AAC) devices which support students with communication needs.

 Kindergarteners Remind us that we All Matter